openresty/lua-resty-upstream-healthcheck/README.markdown

             http_req = "GET /status HTTP/1.0\\r\\nHost: foo.com\\r\\n\\r\\n",
                     -- raw HTTP request for checking

+            -- you can override any port from upstream by this one -- http_port = 80,

             interval = 2000,  -- run the check cycle every 2 sec
             timeout = 1000,   -- 1 sec is the timeout for network operations
             fall = 3,  -- # of successive failures before turning a peer down